William Street tunnel: Procurement

-CityConnect and the Leighton–Kumagai Gumi Team were shortlisted in May 2003, and in November 2003, the Leighton–Kumagai Gumi Team was selected as the preferred proponent.
-The managing director of Clough, CityConnect's lead contractor, had expressed that he did not want to agree to the government's requirement that the contractor take all the risk for cost escalation due to unknowns such as soil conditions and heritage buildings.
-The following month, the contract was approved by Cabinet, with a $100 million cost increase announced as well, taking the cost of New MetroRail to $1.059 billion.
-The cost increase prompted shadow transport minister Katie Hodson-Thomas to call for the project to be "reconsidered" and National Party lead Max Trenorden to call for MacTiernan to be stood aside pending a parliamentary review into the project.
+Of the five consortia, CityConnect (Clough–McConnell Dowell–Obayashi) and Leighton–Kumagai Gumi were shortlisted in May 2003, and in November 2003 the latter was selected as the preferred proponent.
+The managing director of Clough did not want to agree to the government's requirement that the contractor take all the risk for cost escalation due to unknowns such as soil conditions and heritage buildings.
+The following month, the contract was approved by State Cabinet, the cost rising to about $320 million, bringing the cost of the Southern Suburbs Railway to $1.059 billion.
+This increase prompted shadow transport minister Katie Hodson-Thomas to call for the project to be "reconsidered" and National Party leader Max Trenorden to call for MacTiernan to be stood aside pending a parliamentary review into the project.
 In February 2004, the contract was signed for $324.5 million.

-Due to pressure from the Liberal and Greens parties, MacTiernan promised in January 2004 to table the contract in Parliament, although Leighton opposed this.
-The contract was controversial due to the previous cost blowout and the risks of tunnelling.
+Under pressure from the Liberal Party and the Greens, MacTiernan promised in January 2004 to table the contract in Parliament, although Leighton opposed this.
+The contract was controversial due to the previous cost blowout and the financial risks of tunnelling.
 MacTiernan promised that almost all the risk would be on the contractor as it was a fixed-price contract, with the state liable for underground building anchors and the relocation of power and water utilities.
-The contract was tabled on 2 March 2004.
-MacTiernan claimed it was "the first time that the contract for such a construction project have been publicly released".
+The contract was tabled on 2 March 2004; MacTiernan said it was the first time a contract for such a construction project had been publicly released.
 The contract stated that delays beyond October 2006 would incur a penalty of $54,000 per day for the contractor.
 Throughout construction, MacTiernan emphasised that it was a fixed-price contract in response to speculation about cost blowouts.
-In August 2005, the state's auditor general released a report which said the City Project's contract management had been good, but that further cost escalations were possible.
+In August 2005, the state's Auditor General released a report that said the City Project's contract management had been effective, but that further cost escalations were possible.